rupali317/chat-app-css-illustration-only-html-css/README.md

 - [CSS tricks - mask composite](https://css-tricks.com/almanac/properties/m/mask-composite/) - This site helped me to grasp the concept of mask composite, which was key in creating the loading impression.
 - [SVG path editor](https://yqnn.github.io/svg-path-editor/) - This site helped me to test the appearance of my SVGs.

+## Acknowledgement

+I express my gratitude towards my mentor - Deborah for the insightful code review session and for suggesting improvements

 ## Author